tericcabrel/node-ts-starter/README.md

 # Node Typescript Starter

-This project contains a minimal starter for Node.js project with TypeScript, ESLint and Prettier
+This project contains a minimal starter for Node.js project with TypeScript and Biome

 ## Prerequisites
 - Node.js 20.6.0 or higher